mitchpaulus/dotfiles/notes/algorithms.md

 <https://cp-algorithms.com/algebra/factorization.html>

-## Generalized Reduced Gradient
+## Generalized Reduced Gradient/Simplex

 Used to solve constrained non-linear optimization problems.

-*Slack Variable* - extra term added to inequality constraints to make the form an equality constraint.
+- *Slack Variable* - extra term added to inequality constraints to make the form an equality constraint.

+Solving m linear equations with n unknowns (n\>m)

+- Set (n - m) variables to 0 to eliminate them.
+- Solve m x m system of equations

+- *Non basic* variables are the ones that are set to 0
+- *Basic* variables are the ones that remain.

+- Can always rewrite inequality as less than or equal to.
+  - Multiply both sides by -1 to switch sign direction.